adarshiremath/Decomposing-GPT-4-Vision-based-LLM-Predictions/README.md

 # Decomposing Vision-based LLM Predictions for Auto-Evaluation with GPT-4

 This repository contains the code for decomposing vision-based LLM (Language and Vision) predictions using GPT-4.
+This is the partial code implementation of the "Paper Decomposing Vision-based LLM Predictions for Auto-Evaluation with GPT-4" by Zhu et al.

 ## Installation